 - Maruti Suzuki

 Almost every industry is trying to leverage the power of data to thrive in the market.
-If you are willing to pick the right data science skills, then probably you should consider picking a course that can help you grow in your career.
+If you too want to ride the data science bandwagon then consider picking up a data science course.

 Our Course Recommendations –

 Data Science for Engineers from IIT Madras on NPTEL (Duration – 8 weeks)

 Executive Data Science Specialization by Coursera (Duration – 2 months)